WordPress/openverse/documentation/reference/ci_cd.md

 ### `emit-docs`

 Builds the documentation and publishes it to an appropriate target.
-For PRs, the target is a subdirectory under `_preview/` of the docs site, so the docs for PR
-#420 will be published at <https://docs.openverse.org/_preview/420/>.
-For
-commits to `main`, the target is the <https://docs.openverse.org/> site itself.
+For PRs, the target is a subdirectory under `_preview/` of the docs site, e.g. the docs for PR #420 will be published at <https://docs.openverse.org/_preview/420/>.
+For commits to `main`, the target is the <https://docs.openverse.org/> site itself.

 This job is skipped if neither the documentation nor the frontend codebase has